 The dedicated (UE-specific) configuration for the initial downlink bandwidth-part (i.e. DL BWP#0).
 If any of the optional IEs are configured within this IE, the UE considers the BWP#0 to be an RRC configured BWP (from UE capability viewpoint).
 Otherwise, the UE does not consider the BWP#0 as an RRC configured BWP (from UE capability viewpoint).
-Network always configures this field if no other BWPs are configured.
+Network always configures the UE with a value for this field if no other BWPs are configured.
 NOTE1